The GCV 2015 Research Fellowships

 In a continuing effort to build a comprehensive record of historic gardens in the Commonwealth of Virginia, the Garden Club of Virginia (GCV) offers fellowship programs for graduate students working towards a MLA or equivalent program.
 Fellows, under the supervision of professional landscape architect, William D. Rieley of Rieley and Associates in Charlottesville, Virginia, will create a final report with measured drawings and a written history of their assigned property.
-GCV fellows receive a $6,000 stipend for the three-month program as well as compensation for project related living and travel expenses.
+GCV Fellows receive a $8,000 stipend for their work as well as compensation for project related living and travel expenses.

 The GCV Fellowships Have a Three-Fold Purpose: